dabloem/signup-app/readme.md

 ### Configuration for JAAS security.

+There are two roles in the application, *ROLE_AMINISTRATOR* can approve and deny signup request, *ROLE_VIEWER* can view the pages.

+The */admin* path is protected by default, use *BASIC* based authentication, please refer the configuration in *web.xml* file under the *WEB-INF* folder.

 1. Configuration using UsersRoles login-module code.

 	* Create a security domain in JBoss configuration file(*${JBOSS_HOME}/standlone/configuration/standalone.xml*).